open-api-spex/open_api_spex/README.md

 end
 ```

-Alternatively, the responses can be defined using keyword list syntax,
+The responses can also be defined using keyword list syntax,
 and the HTTP status codes can be replaced with their text equivalents:

 ```elixir